adgh-dev/curs-devops/Week_13/Exercise/README.md

 mkdir ansible-tf && cd $_
 ```

-Create a new main.tf file which defines the 4 VMs (one ansible controller and 3 app hosts/web servers):
+Create a new main.tf file which defines all 4 VMs (one ansible controller and 3 app hosts/web servers):

 ```
 terraform {